Jamcha123/Pre-News/README.md

     - Perplexity Search API

-Then OpenAI GPT-4.1 model compiles all the data and lists the outcomes (you inputed) from least to most likely using the search results.
+Then GCP model gemini api compiles all the data from the web searches and then outputs a likelihood score of every polymarket event question.

-types of APIs:
+It uses polymarkets official market fetching api to get all the questions about your inputed event.

-   1. Free API for summarizing news
+the polymarket event you enter is the polymarket slug in the URL on polymarket site.

-   2. Basic API for finding every person mentioned in the news stories, $0.10/request
+polymarket.com/event/<the event name you enter into Newsly>

-   3. Pro API for ranking outcomes based on likelihood,$0.20/request
+pricing: $0.20 per request but you get a free $1 credit.

-Disclaimer: Newsly cannot predict perfectly and should NOT be used for betting or gambling
+hope you enjoy it and have a fun time.